St. Thomas Evangelical Church of India: Basic teachings

-STECI believes in; the Trinity, the Second Coming, Sola Scriptura of 66 books of the Bible, salvation by faith (not works), safeguarding sound doctrine, evangelism and sharing the news about Jesus, royal priesthood and prayers to Jesus for the living.
+STECI believes in; the Trinity, the second coming, sola scriptura of 66 books of the Bible, salvation by faith (not works), safeguarding sound doctrine, evangelism and sharing the news about Jesus, royal priesthood and prayers to Jesus for the living.
+STECI affirms the original text of the Nicene Creed as its core statement of doctrine (following a reformed West Syriac liturgical rite, it does not affirm the filioque).

 Sacraments

 STECI members incorporate two sacraments into their lives; these are baptism and the Lord’s Supper.

-Diocese
+Dioceses

-In 2023, the Church has seven dioceses.
+In 2023, the church has seven dioceses.
 Four of these are in Kerala; the others are "Bahya Kerala" ‘’Gulf and Singapore’’ and ‘’North America and Europe’’.
 The dioceses cover 240 parishes.